wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 This works fine, but still we manually have to increment the tag.
 What if there is auto tagging?

 First lets find out the latest tag.
-To get from GCP:
+For finding from GCP the command is:

 ```bash
   gcloud container images list-tags image-name --sort-by=~TAGS --limit=1 --format=json